Ali-Sayed-Salehi/propositional_sentence_evaluator/README.md

-# propositional sentence evaluator
+# Propositional Sentence Evaluator
 A Python program to calculate propositional sentences and outputs its truth table and its type of compound proposition

-## What it does
+## What It Does
 First, the values of propositional variables P1, P2, and P3 are taken from the user.
 Unacceptable values are handled through error handling.
 Then, the program calculates the following propositional sentences:

 ![sentences](./sentences.JPG)